grantges/learning-modules-labs/MM100/README.md

 # MM100

-In this Lab Excercise you will apply the concepts learned in the MM100 Module.
+In this sample app demonstrates the concepts learned in the MM100 Module.

-## Objective
-Loren ipsum

-## Cheat Sheet
+## Description

-* Con
+This app is a simple **Podcast Player**.
+The app implements a NavigationWindow on iOS and native windows on Android.
+Includes a **parserss** module that provides an **experience based API** to grab the whole podcast feed, but only return the properties needed for the app.

 ## Screenshot